graphcore/examples/gnn/message_passing/pytorch_geometric/README.md

-# Molecular property prediction on IPU using GIN - Training with PyTorch Geometric
+# Molecular Property Prediction on IPU using GIN - Training

 In this notebook a Graph Isomorphism Network (GIN) is used to perform graph classification for molecular property prediction.
 The model has been optimised for Graphcore's IPU.